Talwandi Koka: Population data

-As per census 2011, 151 people were engaged in work activities out of the total population of Talwandi Koka which includes 137 males and 14 females.
+As per census 2011, 151 people were engaged in work activities out of the total population of Talwandi Kuka which includes 137 males and 14 females.
 According to census survey report 2011, 90.73% workers (Employment or Earning more than 6 Months) describe their work as main work and 9.27% workers are involved in Marginal activity providing livelihood for less than 6 months.

 Caste

 The village has schedule caste (SC) constitutes 11.74% of total population of the village and it doesn't have any Schedule Tribe (ST) population.